 Materials & Care

-Metals
+Mindful Metals

 Mild steel is a ferrous metal composed predominantly of iron and carbon.
 Other trace elements will also be present to enhance different working properties.

 Mild steel isn’t typically used for jewellery because of its tendency to rust when exposed to moisture which can cause skin irritation.
 The best way to prevent this is to keep it dry and/or use a protective coating.
-See the care tips further down this page for more information.

-Steel does not require hallmarking.
+Steel jewellery does not require hallmarking.

 A very malleable metal and great conductor of heat, copper is used by many jewellers for prototyping designs prior to using more expensive metals.
 It is a beautiful metal in it’s own right and has been used in jewellery for thousands of years.

 Copper has natural antimicrobial properties and low chemical reactivity.
 If moisture becomes trapped between the skin and tight fitting copper jewellery, surface oxidation may occur which can transfer a temporary greenish tint on skin (this is not the same as an allergic reaction).
-Copper shine can easily be restored.
-See the care tips further down this page for more information.

-Copper does not require hallmarking.
+Copper jewellery does not require hallmarking.

 If moisture becomes trapped between the skin and tight fitting brass jewellery, surface oxidation on the metal may create a temporary greenish stain on the skin (this is not the same as an allergic reaction).
 Brass shine can easily be restored; see the care tips further down this page for more information.

-Brass does not require hallmarking.
+Brass jewellery does not require hallmarking.

-A white coloured ‘precious’ metal with a very long history in jewellery making.
+Silver is a white coloured ‘precious’ metal with a very long history in jewellery making.
 Its lustre, malleability and ductility make it very attractive to work with.
 It doesn’t react with moisture to produce surface oxidation in the way that copper and brass do, but it does tarnish when exposed to sulphur in the air; a property which is often exploited to create beautiful contrasting textures and finishes between the resultant black/brown surface colour compared to non-tarnished bright silver areas.
 Unwanted surface tarnish can easily be polished away.
 See the care tips further down this page for more information.

 Sterling silver is subject to UK hallmarking legislation when the weight of it exceeds 7.78 grams.